 Proving a truck accident case requires thorough documentation to establish liability and the extent of injuries.
 Evidence not only strengthens a legal claim but also helps insurance companies and courts understand the sequence of events, who is responsible, and the true impact on the victim.
 Collecting accurate and comprehensive evidence early is critical for building a strong case.

-The key types of evidence include:
+The key types of evidence in truck accidents include:

 Police Reports